-When Howard is in Jamie's room apologising, in the background on Jamie's wall is a picture of the Incredible Hulk.
+When Howard is in Jamie's room apologizing, in the background on Jamie's wall is a picture of the Incredible Hulk.
 In the 70Arnold Schwarzenegger's friend and fellow body builder Lou Ferrigno starred in - The Incredible Hulk' (1973)_.
 They also starred together in Pumping Iron (1977) and have both played Hercules in separate movies.